Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

-\paragraph{Overall success rate gap (Figure~\ref{fig:comparison}a).} Under the plus or minus 5\% tolerance criterion, the proposed 100K model achieved a dominant success rate of 97.4\%, whereas the PID controller reached only 43.8\%.
-The Direct (LoRA) baseline failed to learn a meaningful control policy, converging to near 0\% success rate with a mean error of 188\%.
+As shown in Figure~\ref{fig:comparison}a.
+Under the $\pm$5\% tolerance criterion, the proposed 100K model achieved a dominant success rate of 97.4\%, whereas the single-gain PID baseline reached only 40.7\%.
+The Direct (LoRA) baseline failed to learn a meaningful control policy, converging to near 0\% success rate with a mean error of 235\%.
 This directly supports the claim that a carefully structured curriculum is essential for turning a compact language model into an Agentic Physical AI rather than a brittle function approximator.

-The PID controller's limited success reflects a fundamental constraint of linear feedback control in many-to-one actuation spaces.
-PID is designed to minimize a single error signal (power deviation) through proportional, integral, and derivative gains.
-It cannot reason about alternative actuation strategies or switch between control banks based on context.
-When the primary bank (Bank 2) saturates or when large power changes exceed its reactivity range, PID has no mechanism to discover or deploy alternative solutions.
+The proportional controller's limited success in this comparison reflects two features of the baseline: it is a single-gain design with no scheduling or feedforward term, and it is calibrated on only a small set of symmetric scenarios.
+A gain-scheduled or model-based controller would be expected to perform substantially better, and we therefore do not claim that the present results establish dominance over modern classical control.
+What the comparison does demonstrate is that the learned policy is not trivially obtained from minimal feedback tuning, and that it generalizes across power-change regimes without per-regime hand-tuning.
+The single-gain PID baseline maps a single error signal (power deviation) to a rod displacement through a fixed proportional gain, without reasoning about alternative actuation strategies or switching between control banks based on context.
+When the primary bank (Bank 2) saturates or when large power changes exceed its reactivity range, this one-shot mapping has no mechanism to discover or deploy alternative solutions.
 The agentic model, by contrast, learns the full manifold of admissible strategies and selects among them based on task requirements.

 The Direct LoRA baseline's catastrophic failure (mean error exceeding 100\%) empirically validates our curriculum design.
 Without Phase 1 grammar learning, the model has no structural prior to guide its hypothesis space.
 It attempts to learn both the syntax of valid control commands and the mapping from power targets to actions simultaneously, resulting in complete failure.
 This confirms that the two-phase separation is not merely a computational convenience but a fundamental architectural requirement for this domain.